AbhinavSachdeva7/embroider/README.md

 3.  **Pre-trained Encoder Weights**: The individual encoders for image, pose, and pressure are initialized with pre-trained weights.
 Download these and ensure the paths in `src/config.py` point to them correctly.
 They can be downloaded from here. [https://pennstateoffice365.sharepoint.com/:f:/r/sites/LPAC-LaboratoryforPerceptionActionandCognition/Shared%20Documents/Retrieval_Model_Data/pretrained_weights?csf=1&web=1&e=rGJM2r]

+## Run all the code from the parent directory of new_model

 ## Data Preparation Pipeline

 The raw dataset must be processed into a format suitable for efficient training.
 Follow these steps sequentially: